Does your loved one need home care?

 As conditions change, sadly, some people become susceptible to those who would take advantage.
 Be on the lookout for bills for services that haven’t been rendered, products you don’t see in the home, or services and supplies not issued by the patient’s doctor.
 Examine insurance claims and financial documents and be prepared for the beginning of an open and respectful (but honest) conversation.

 Report any signs of fraud on insurance claims, statements of benefits, or other bills.
-Check in with the family accountant.
+Check in with the family accountant if you have one.

 If you’ve identified issues and believe it is time to enlist more help, be sure to work with a team that can bring you peace of mind.
 Learn about the different options in care such as gray-market vs. licensed home health care, and the possibility to remain at home vs. alternate choices such as a nursing home or assisted living.